Fabi281/Search_Engine_DB/README.md

 This is a small project to recreate a small scale search engine using python.

 We scrape each website in a starturl database for links to other websites.
 And recursivly search them aswell.
-The scraping process is limited to allowed Domains in another database which can all be customized inside a streamlit website.
+The scraping process is limited to allowed Domains which are stored in another database which can all be customized inside a streamlit website.

 The Project is structured as follows: